Can dogs eat yoghurt drops?

 Every treat can be tailored to unique moments of your doggy’s daily life.
 But here are several ways you can treat them:

-- Besides polishing your sit-pretty, yoghurt drops are quintessential for mental stimulation.
+- Besides polishing your sit-pretty, yoghurt drops are a great option for mental stimulation.

-- Small and relatively non-perishable, they’re all kinds of right for dropping into puppy-puzzles, snuffle matts, and stuffing all kinds of toys and treats.
+- Small with a long pantry life, they’re all kinds of right for dropping into puppy puzzles, snuffle mats, and stuffing all kinds of toys and treats.

 The other major way you can treat your pups to yoghurt drops is by making your own DIY treats outta them!
-You can melt them, freeze them, mix-and-match them or enjoy straight out of the drop-bottle.
+You can melt them, freeze them, mix-and-match them or enjoy them straight out of the drop bottle.
 Frozen yoghurt treats will be perfect for your doggo in a hot summer.

 You can also try melting yoghurt drops into new shape moulds to make a special treat for Easter or Christmas.
 Fancy making a birthday cake for your pup?
 Top your cake with some melted yoghurt for an extra special icing treat.